sakkke/oauth2-discord-proxy/README.md

 ## Description

-`oauth2-discord-proxy` is a proxy service that uses Discord OAuth 2.0 authentication powered by Bun.
+`oauth2-discord-proxy` is a proxy service that uses Discord OAuth 2.0 authentication powered by [honojs/hono](https://github.com/honojs/hono).
 The motivation for this project is adding Discord authentication to services that do not have authentication functionality.

 ## Installation